Sumerian language: Historiography

 The primary institutional lexical effort in Sumerian is the Pennsylvania Sumerian Dictionary project, begun in 1974.
 In 2004, the PSD was released on the Web as the ePSD.
 The project is currently supervised by Steve Tinney.
 It has not been updated online since 2006, but Tinney and colleagues are working on a new edition of the ePSD, a working draft of which is available online.

 Phonology

-Assumed phonological or morphological forms will be between slashes //, with plain text used for the standard Assyriological transcription of Sumerian.
+Assumed phonological and morphological forms will be between slashes // and curly brackets {}, respectively, with plain text used for the standard Assyriological transcription of Sumerian.
 Most of the following examples are unattested.

-Phonemic inventory
+Note also that, not unlike most other pre-modern orthographies, Sumerian cuneiform spelling is highly variable, so the transcriptions and the cuneiform examples will generally show only one or at most a few common graphic forms out of many that may occur.
+Spelling practices have also changed significantly in the course of the history of Sumerian: the examples in the article will use the most phonetically explicit spellings attested, which usually means Old Babylonian or Ur III period spellings. except where an authentic example from another period is used.

 Modern knowledge of Sumerian phonology is flawed and incomplete because of the lack of speakers, the transmission through the filter of Akkadian phonology and the difficulties posed by the cuneiform script.
 As I. M. Diakonoff observes, "when we try to find out the morphophonological structure of the Sumerian language, we must constantly bear in mind that we are not dealing with a language directly but are reconstructing it from a very imperfect mnemonic writing system which had not been basically aimed at the rendering of morphophonemics".

 Consonants

-Sumerian is conjectured to have at least the following consonants: